gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Stop," Indy said sharply.
 She stood up and gestured at her stool.
 "Sit down.
 Make yourself comfortable.
 And then take a deep breath before you say another word.
-We are *not* going over to the rebels.
+We have *not* gone over to anything.
 We are not taking any side in this, not as long as I'm reeve.
 Noxy?
 Go get the peeling stool from out back.
 Brush it off before you bring it in the house."

 Aft glowered at her and his father a moment longer, then sat, the stool creaking in protest under his weight.
 Noxy hastily fetched the spare stool from the rear